Sapioweb/notes/README.md

 ## Todo
-- [ ] On successful ajax request, show success message
+- [ ] On successful ajax request, show success message and redirect
+- [ ] On adding new note, update or create if same title/slugs